XIII (2020 video game): Development and release

 Due to the poor reception to the game, Microids announced in June 2022 that they had replaced PlayMagic with Tower Five as the developer, who had been working on fixing the issues from the 2020 release.
-Microids released the improved version on September 13, 2022, with this version given as a free update to those that bought the 2020 version.
+Microids released the improved version for Nintendo Switch, PlayStation 5, and Xbox Series X/S on September 13, 2022, as well as updating the 2020 version.

 Reception

+Critical reception

-XIII received "generally unfavorable" reviews for most platforms according to review aggregator Metacritic; the PlayStation 5 version received "mixed or average" reviews.
+XIII received "generally unfavorable" reviews from critics for most platforms, while the PS5 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 A lot of criticism were aimed towards the remake's unnecessary changes from the original, such as the art style and the weapon limit, as well as the game's numerous technical and audio issues.
 Developer PlayMagic and publisher Microids issued a joint statement apologizing to players for the state of the game at release, adding that the COVID-19 pandemic had significantly affected the game's production.
 On Steam, the game received an "Overwhelmingly Negative" rating from players.

+Sales

-The release of the remake caused an increase in sales of the original game, causing the 2003 game to outsell the remake in the first week of the remake's release in the UK.
+The release of the remake caused an increase in sales of the 2003 original game, causing the original to outsell the remake in the first week of the remake's release in the United Kingdom.